 < end of changes >

-4.7 FR2 UE requirements for inter-band DL CA
+4.7 Void

-4.8 FR2 UE requirements for inter-band UL CA
+4.8 Void

-4.9 FR2 UE MPR requirement enhancement
+4.9 Void

 4.10 FR2 UE MBR Enhancement

 The Rel-15 FR2 RF specification [2] defines the multi-band requirement framework as a table (Table 6.2.1.3-4) of total relaxations, ∑MBP and ∑MBS, allowed for all possible combinations of the four bands which were introduced in Rel-15 (i.e. bands n257, n258, n260, n261).
 The definition of the multi-band framework in Rel-15 proceeded in two steps: collection of performance data comparing single band and multi-band performance and the definition of ∑MBP, ΔMBP,n, ∑MBS, ΔMBS,n terms.
 The eventual agreement on MBR was a compromise involving many companies which also included an agreement on the beam correspondence requirement in Rel-15.
 The enhancement of MBR in Rel-16 is motivated by the following observations: